Monica Barbaro asks about talking to animals

 So if there's tickets left, come to that.

-Asheville, Lincoln, California, Edmonton and Canada, San Antonio, Houston, Norfolk, Richmond, D.C., Portland, Maine, Boston, Burlington, Mobile.
+June 20th, Lexington, Kentucky, Knoxville, Tennessee on the 21st, Asheville, Lincoln, California, Edmonton in Canada, San Antonio, Houston, Norfolk, Richmond, D.C., Portland, Maine, Boston, Burlington, Mobile, I'm everywhere.

 But listen, I am so grateful to people coming to my shows and getting me through this time and all the lovely messages people are sending me.